 For example, a member can propose a certain improvement in the product.
 The member charges a certain price.
 Other members can vote on the proposal whether they want the change to be implemented or not.

 DAOs are transparent.

-DAOs create an incentive for their members to contribute without any formal title.
+DAOs members are driven by the common goal.
+They contribute without any formal title.
+There may not be any financial rewards also.
+However, more and more DAOs are coming up with their tokens to incentivise their members.
 These incentives help members work towards a common goal and keep the network safe.

 Example: A DAO named “The DAO” was hacked and 3.6 million Eth were stolen.

 How to join a DAO?

 There is no formal hiring process to join a DAO.

 DAOs mostly use discord, telegram, twitter and other similar platforms to communicate with the members and operate.
 Joining a DAO is as simple as being a part that group.